matlab-deep-learning/Use-a-Python-Speech-Command-Recognition-System-to-MATLAB/README.md

-# Use a Python Speech Command Recognition System to MATLAB
+# Use a Python Speech Command Recognition System in MATLAB

 ## This example shows how to:
 - Execute a pretrained Python speech command recognition system in MATLAB.